What the European Green Deal means when exporting to the EU

 Biodiversity strategy for 2030 (europa.eu)

-An example of protecting and restoring biodiversity is the 2021 EU Forest Strategy that proposes new rules to avoid products associated with deforestation or forest degradation to be placed on the EU market.
-This deforestation-free criteria concern certain commodities (cattle, cocoa, coffee, oil palm, soya, and wood) and relevant derived goods if they contain, have been fed with, or been made using those commodities.
+The EU Forest Strategy for 2030 proposes rules to avoid products associated with deforestation or forest degradation to be placed on the EU market.
+This deforestation-free criteria concern certain commodities (cattle, cocoa, coffee, oil palm, soy, natural rubber and wood) and relevant derived goods if they contain, have been fed with, or been made using those commodities.
 These goods will have access to the EU market only if it can be proven that they have not contributed to deforestation.

 Forest strategy (europa.eu)